moevm/nosql2018-github_stats/EXAMPLES.md

 ### Examples of tracking repository statistics:

-*Statistics of commits frequncy by repository*
+*Statistics of commits frequency by repository*
 ![](images/commits_frequency_by_repository.png)

-*Statistics of pull requests frequncy by repository*
+*Statistics of pull requests frequency by repository*
 ![](images/pull_requests_frequency_by_repository.png)

-*Statistics of issues frequncy by repository*
+*Statistics of issues frequency by repository*
 ![](images/issues_frequency_by_repository.png)

 *Statistics of contributors by repository presented in bar chart*